openresty/set-misc-nginx-module/README.markdown

 Please note that we're using [NginxHttpEchoModule](http://wiki.nginx.org/NginxHttpEchoModule)'s [echo directive](http://wiki.nginx.org/NginxHttpEchoModule#echo) here to output values of nginx variables directly.

-When taking a single argument, this directive will does in-place modification of the argument variable.
+When taking a single argument, this directive will do in-place modification of the argument variable.
 For example,

     location /test {